Land Rover LR2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Land Rover LR2 are $1,078 a year for full coverage insurance.
-Comprehensive insurance costs on average $198 a year, collision insurance costs $248, and liability costs $474.
-Buying just liability costs as little as $522 a year, and insurance for high-risk drivers costs $2,314 or more.
-Teens cost the most to insure at up to $4,260 a year.
+The average insurance rates for a Land Rover LR2 are $1,078 a year for full coverage.
+Comprehensive insurance costs an estimated $198 each year, collision costs $248, and liability coverage is $474.
+Buying just liability costs around $522 a year, with insurance for high-risk drivers costing $2,314 or more.
+Teens cost the most to insure at $4,260 a year or more.

 Average premium for full coverage: $1,078

-Rates are based on $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all 50 states and LR2 trim levels.
+These estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all states and LR2 models.

 Price Range Variability

-For a driver around age 40, Land Rover LR2 insurance rates range from as low as $522 for a discount liability-only rate to a high of $2,314 for a high-risk insurance policy.
+For a driver around age 40, Land Rover LR2 insurance rates go from as low as $522 for the bare minimum liability coverage to a high rate of $2,314 for a driver who has had serious violations or accidents.

 Urban vs. Rural Price Range

-The examples above illustrate why it is important to compare rates based on a specific location and risk profile, instead of using averaged prices.
+The examples above show why all drivers should compare rates quotes for a targeted area and risk profile, rather than using averaged prices.

 Use the form below to get customized rates for your location.